TheAgilityCollective/DNA/_docs/crisplets.md

 Crisplets
 =========

 In homage to Crisp, we have maintained the use of the word "crisplet" to describe this activity.
-Perhaps as our own model grows and takes a life of it's own, a litle bit of crisps light will remain to shine.
+Perhaps as our own model grows and takes a life of it's own, a litle bit of crisps light will remain.

 How do bottom-up initiatives get funded?
 How do you get money to do something without a budget process?